raissamartinsmenezes/work-at-olist-front/README.md

 Libs:
 * Sass: to compile the CSS language, avoid the repetition and implement the use of a style pattern
-* Jasmine: to create the tests
+* Jest: to create the tests

 Code Versoning:
 * Git & Github

-Task Runner:
-* Grunt

 Package Manager:
 * npm